CMack704/CLI-App/README.md

 * Once installed make sure to type npm i to install the dependancies from the package.json.

+* You will also need to use the sql file to download inventory mysql database to see the inventory update.

 * CD into the file and type, node cli.js.
 Then it will display a list of my inventory and ask what you would like to buy.
   To selsct what you want scroll up and down and select item id that you would like.